Rugby shorts: Underwear

 The use of hard plastic padding of any kind, including abdominal guards (box), is forbidden in most leagues.
 However, unpadded jock straps can be used to provide support and prevent groin injuries.
 In the United States, the high-padding of American football has influenced some junior leagues to allow, or in some cases require, abdominal guards and jock straps.

-Manufacturers of rugby shorts
+Manufacturers

 Canterbury of New Zealand is the most popular producer of rugby kit.
-Kooga are a very popular supplier, particularly to rugby league teams.
+Kooga is a very popular supplier, particularly to rugby league teams.
 Paladin Sports is also a very popular manufacturer for both Union & League, as is Triple Play from Australia.